abedGNU/AGV-doc-en/src/chapters/AgvManager/agvScript.rst

 AGV scripts are written in Xscript language.
 Xscript have some OOP properties (creating classes and objects), some event handling (e.g. mouse move event) and callback functions.

+X-cript general documentaion can be found in **RDE documentaion**, and the syntax related to AGV is found in **AgvManager documentation**.

 Fundamental concepts
 ---------------------
+Script in AgvManager are based on callback fucntions and event funtions.
 Callback functions are called automatically by AgvManager.
 A list of callback functions can be found in the documentation **x-script interface, Modules, Estensione x-script per AgvManager, Functions called by AgvManager (callbacks)**.

 For example the callback function ``OnApplicationStart() : bool`` is called once, at the first execution of the script, and the function ``OnApplicationStop() : bool`` is called when the script execution is stopped.
 Those are the entry and exit points of the script.